binh-vu/kgdata/README.md

 - Create Pyserini indices to search Wikidata’s entities.
 - and more

-For a full documentation, please see[the website](https://kgdata.readthedocs.io/).
+For a full documentation, please see [the website](https://kgdata.readthedocs.io/).

 ## Installation